 🎓 Highlights: News, Guides & Events

-Read our last AI newsletter: Dorsey makes the AI case against managers
+Read our last AI newsletter: AI anger comes for Claude (Monet)

-Read our last Robotics newsletter: Physical Intelligence’s $11B robot brain
+Read our last Robotics newsletter: Meet Unitree’s giant new mech

-Today’s AI tool guide: Build a productivity tool with Replit
+Today’s AI tool guide: Build your own cloud-based web crawler with Manus

 See you soon,